arghyabi/Computer8Bit/Docs/SignalInfo.md

 * `PCC`: The PCC signal enables the Program Counter to count.
 If PCC is high, the counter increments on each clock cycle.

+* `PCO`: The PCO signal load the value from the PC register to the bus.

 * `RomO`: The RomO signal loads the current instruction from ROM onto the bus.

 * `MdI`: The MdI signal stands for Memory Decoder Input.
 It is used to activate the memory decoder when accessing the